 In 2012, the FDA approved a petition from Sadex Corp.
 (St. Sioux City, IA) allowing irradiation of animal feed and pet food ingredients.
 As discussed above, characterized as an “additive,” such products will not be required to bear identification (or the Radura symbol) for consumer disclosure.
 Since 2007, Chinese-manufactured chicken, sweet potato, and duck jerky treats are believed causal in thousands of pet illnesses and deaths in the U.S and in Australia (they were recalled in Australia); but not in Europe.
 Food Safety Advocates note that besides the country of origin (China), the common connection with the treats may be irradiation.

-Amid negative publicity and robust consumer demands for recalls, Nestlé Purina shut down its manufacturing process for re-tooling (and supposedly taking control over the ingredients sourcing process) for its Waggin’ Train® chicken jerky treats in 2013.
+Amid negative publicity and robust consumer demands for recalls, Nestlé Purina shut down its manufacturing process for re-tooling (and, supposedly taking control over the ingredients sourcing process) for its Waggin’ Train® chicken jerky treats in 2013.
 Those made in China will be irradiated, and bear the Radura logo.
 According to Nestlé Purina: “Waggin’ Train Brand products that reflect the Radura symbol go through an irradiation process approved for pet food by the FDA.
 This is similar to what is used in sterilizing spices, apples, tomatoes and meat for human food.
 This extra precaution is taken to assure pet owners the treats they buy are safe and healthy.”
-Oddly, the company does not acknowledge the self-contradiction in proclaiming aggressive confidence in their manufacturing process: wouldn't that pre-empt the need for irradiation?
+The company does not acknowledge the self-contradiction in proclaiming aggressive confidence in their manufacturing process: wouldn't it's supposed integritypre-empt the need for irradiation?

-Patricia Leigh Brown: Design Notebook; In a World of Symbols, One Brings Confusion; NYT, January 1992.
+Patricia Leigh Brown: Design Notebook; In a World of Symbols, One Brings Confusion; New York Times, January 1992.

 Caesium-137, a less costly alternative recovered during the processing of spent nuclear fuel, is also used as a radioactive source, but available quantities do not support large-scale commercial use.
 An incident where water soluble caesium-137 leaked into the source storage pool requiring NRC intervention has led to near elimination of this radioisotope outside of military applications.